|Court:||United States District Court for the Northern District of California|

 Beginning on March 17, 2018, a series of media reports revealed that, contrary to Facebook’s Class Period representations to investors, the Company had violated its own privacy and data protection policies, including by improperly allowing a political strategy firm named Cambridge Analytica to misappropriate, use and retain the personal data of tens of millions of Facebook users.
 Among other things, Cambridge Analytica improperly accessed Facebook users’ data without their knowledge or consent and targeted users with personally tailored political messages.
 Revelations of Facebook’s misconduct sparked numerous government investigations, including by the FTC for violations of the 2012 consent decree, the Securities and Exchange Commission (the “SEC”) and other government agencies.
 They also caused the price of Facebook’s stock to decline from $185.09 per share to $168.15 per share between March 16, 2018 and March 20, 2018, erasing approximately $30 billion in shareholder value.

-On September 25, 2019, Judge Davila granted Defendants’ motion to dismiss in full but gave Plaintiffs' leave to amend the complaint.
+On September 25, 2019, Judge Davila granted Defendants’ motion to dismiss in full but gave Plaintiffs leave to amend the complaint.
 Plaintiffs filed their second amended complaint on November 15, 2019.
-Defendants’ motion to dismiss will be filed on January 15, 2020, Plaintiffs' opposition will be due March 16, 2020, and Defendants' reply will be due on April 24, 2020.
-Oral argument was scheduled for July 16, 2020.
-On August 7, 2020, Judge Davila entered an order granting Defendants' motion to dismiss the second amended class action complaint with leave to amend.
-Our third amended complaint was filed on October 16, 2020.
-Defendants' motion to dismiss the third amended complaint will be due December 18, 2020.
+On August 7, 2020, Judge Davila entered an order granting Defendants' motion to dismiss the second amended class action complaint with leave to amend, and Plaintiffs filed a third amended complaint on October 16, 2020.
+Defendants' motion to dismiss the third amended complaint was filed on December 18.
 Plaintiffs filed an opposition to Defendants’ motion to dismiss on February 19, 2021, and Defendants filed a reply in support of their motion on April 5, 2021.
 On December 20, 2021, the Court dismissed the third amended complaint with prejudice.
 Plaintiffs have filed a notice of appeal to the Ninth Circuit.
 Plaintiffs’ opening brief in support of appeal was filed May 23, 2022, and Defendants’ answering briefing was filed August 22, 2022.
 Plaintiffs filed a Reply Brief on October 12, 2022.